nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

           payloads`` where ``X`` is the `payload_length` (in bytes) the pipe is setup to receive when `dynamic_payloads` is disabled for that pipe.

-        This parameter's default is `False` and skips this extra information.
+        Set this parameter to `False` to skips this extra information.

 address_repr()
 ******************************